docinfosci/canvasxpress-python/readme/data.md

 The row index, in this case not specifically assigned but ordinally implied as 0..N from top to bottom, indicates variables designated as the `vars` attribute.

-Each row of data—a variable— is plotted aligned with the proper column of data— the sample—and marked accordingly.
+Each row of data (a variable) is plotted aligned with the proper column of data (the sample) and marked accordingly.

 The following code will generate a matrix, print the matrix, print the JSON data object, and then plot the chart: